Keighley Cougars: Early years

 The club was formed at a meeting held on 17 October 1876 under the presidency of the Reverend Marriner.
 A committee was elected and the club was allowed the use of Holmes' field in Lawkholme Lane.

 The first kick-off took place on Saturday afternoon, 21 October and the committee met again on 24 October and decided to adopt Association and Rugby football laws.
 On 18 November 1876, the first game took place at Lawkholme Lane.
 The visitors were Crosshills and although the game ended in a draw, there are records, which say, "the draw was in the visitors' favour".

 The first important match appears to have been played on 13 January 1877 against Bingley.
 Under the scoring system of the day, the visitors won by two tries and two touchdowns to two touchdowns.
-Keighley also lost a further two games against Bingley.

 One of the earliest games of the following season was a fixture with Kildwick on 13 October 1877 when Keighley won by one goal to five touchdowns.
 Other teams met during that second season were Bradford Zingari, Manningham, Cleckheaton, Leeds Athletic, Skipton and Bradford Juniors.
 Up to April 1878, Keighley and Bingley had met seven times with Keighley losing every match.

 At the annual meeting of the club in 1878, shortly after the headquarters had been moved to Dalton Lane, a second XV was formed.
 Keighley Athletic were formed on 27 October 1879.
 There was some rivalry with those who had set up the new club, but a couple of years later these differences had been settled, and on 24 March 1881 a merger was agreed between the two clubs.

 Keighley officially joined the Rugby Football Union on Tuesday, 8 April 1879, and the following year, in a match at Bingley, there was a peculiar incident.
 A report of the game states that Bradbury attempted a drop goal, but the ball passed under the crossbar, and Bairstow, following up, touched down.
 Bingley would not concede the try, alleging that the player who obtained it was offside, and due to their refusal to allow the ball to be brought out, the home players left the field and the game was unfinished.